brainflow-dev/brainflow/docs/SupportedBoards.rst

 To choose this board in BoardShim constructor please specify:

 - board_id: -3
-- other_info field of BrainFlowInputParams structure should contain board_id of device used to create playback file
+- master_board field of BrainFlowInputParams structure should contain board_id of device used to create playback file
+- preset of master board which was used to record a file.
+Default is *BrainFlowPresets.DEFAULT_PRESET*
 - file field of BrainFlowInputParams structure

 Supported platforms: